Power-Expected-Posterior Priors for Generalized Linear Models: Illustrative Examples

 For the covariates $X_1,X_2,X_5$ and $X_6$, which seem to be highly influential, the results in Table \ref{Pima_inclusion} show no significant differences among methods.
 On the contrary, the posterior inclusion probabilities for the ``uncertain'' covariates $X_3,X_4$ and $X_7$ vary substantially; specifically, the inclusion probabilities from the fixed-$\delta$ CR/DR-PEP priors, the hyper-$\delta/n$ DR-PEP prior and the $g$-prior are considerably lower than the inclusion probabilities resulting from the rest of the methods.
 In terms of the shrinkage factors $g/(g+1)$ and $\delta/(\delta+1)$, results show that the shrinkage effect is stronger when $g$ or $\delta$ is fixed, which leads to a drastic reduction in the effects (and the inclusion probabilities) of low-influential covariates.
 On the other hand, the priors with random $g$ or $\delta$ clearly result in higher posterior inclusion probabilities.
 Among this category of priors, the hyper-$\delta/n$ DR-PEP is evidently the most parsimonious, as it yields posterior inclusion probabilities which are actually quite close to those obtained from fixed $\delta$ PEP priors.

 The uncertainty of the estimated posterior inclusion probabilities, for the standard methods considered in the previous examples, is depicted in Figure \ref{inclusion_pima}, where we present the corresponding boxplots produced by splitting the posterior samples into 40 batches of size 1000.
 As seen in Figure \ref{inclusion_pima}, stochasticity in $g$ and $\delta$ mainly affects the posterior inclusion probabilities of the ``uncertain'' covariates $X_3,X_4$ and $X_7$.
 For these variables the extra prior uncertainty induces higher posterior variability, as expected, and consequently larger Monte Carlo errors.
-Apart from this, we observe the same patterns of evidence as in Sections \ref{sec_sim1} and \ref{sec_sim2}.
-Among the mixtures of $g$-priors, the MG hyper-$g$ prior induces the strongest effect on posterior inclusion probabilities, followed by the hyper-$g/n$ and the hyper-$g$ priors.
-Similarly, posterior inclusion probabilities under the hyper-$\delta/n$ PEP priors are lower than those resulting from the hyper-$\delta$ PEP priors.
-In addition, the DR design leads to a more stringent control for inclusion of variables in relation to the CR prior setup.
+Apart from this, we generally observe the same patterns of evidence leading to the conclusions discussed in Sections \ref{sec_sim1} and \ref{sec_sim2}.

 Figure \ref{shrinkage_d} depicts the convergence and the estimated posterior distribution of the shrinkage parameter $\delta/(1+\delta)$ under the four PEP hyper-prior approaches.
 The posterior histograms are indicative of the behavior of the shrinkage parameter.
 Comparison between the hyper-$\delta$ (Figure \ref{shrinkage_d}a) and the hyper-$\delta/n$ (Figure \ref{shrinkage_d}b) approaches shows that the posterior distribution of the shrinkage parameter under the latter priors is more concentrated to values close to one, thus, resulting to a stronger shrinkage effect.
 Also, the histograms in Figures \ref{shrinkage_d}a and \ref{shrinkage_d}b indicate that the posterior distributions of the shrinkage parameter under DR-PEP are more concentrated to one in comparison to the corresponding posteriors under CR-PEP.
 Note that the shrinkage under the fixed-$\delta$ approaches is constant, equal to 0.998, which leads to considerably lower posterior inclusion probabilities as seen in Table \ref{Pima_inclusion} and Figure \ref{inclusion_pima}.